 Scientists are working with the UK police forces to help police dogs more accurately identify human remains.

-Researchers at the University of Leicester's Department of Chemistry, led by PhD student Jonathon Brooks, are studying the organic compounds which are present during decomposition, and are using dogs to sniff out those compounds to ascertain crucial identifying information.
+Researchers at the University of Leicester's Department of Chemistry, led by PhD student Jonathon Brooks, are studying the organic compounds present during decomposition and using dogs to sniff out those compounds to ascertain crucial identifying information.

 Researchers are working with professionals to use these substances in training victim recovery police dogs who are working to detect human remains.